SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

     successThreshold
 ```

-You can easily configure the probes (as Kubernetes [supports](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/)) to override the default settings.
+You can configure the probes (as Kubernetes [supports](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/)) to override the default settings.
 For example:

 ```yaml
 edgeNode: